AdaCore/spark2014/docs/lrm/source/statements.rst

       :Trace Unit: FE 5.9 LR Pragmas Assert_And_Cut and Assume have the same syntax as pragma Assert.
 Covered by another TU

+.. _etu-proof_pragmas-lr:

 .. _assertcutinv_proof_semantics:

 .. centered:: **Verification Rules**

+.. _tu-proof_pragmas-04:

-#.
-The verification rules for pragma Assume are significantly different to those
-   of pragma Assert.
+4. The verification rules for pragma Assume are significantly different to those of pragma Assert.
 [It would be difficult to overstate the importance of the difference.]
 Even though the dynamic semantics of pragma Assume and pragma Assert are identical, pragma Assume does not introduce a corresponding proof